scuzzydude/asimov/asimov.md

 "I don't know, I figured it was *born under a bad sign* in her language, it's what all the other mamas would say."

 With a great deal of effort, Michael slogged through the passageway back into Stern's office, followed by Hakeem.
-Hakeem turned the painting, and the passageway closed behind him.
+Hakeem rotated the painting, and the passageway closed behind him.

 A few minutes later, Commissioner Stern came back without Sam Bowie.
 "Thanks for waiting, you guys want to go out to a club or something, or go see a show?"